bugfender/bugfender-capacitor/README.md

 Remote logging, crash reporting and in-app user feedback with [Bugfender](https://bugfender.com) and [Capacitor](https://capacitorjs.com).

-This module is a plugin for Capacitor versions 4 and 5.
+This module is a plugin for Capacitor since version 4.
 You can use `@bugfender/capacitor` in Ionic projects for iOS, Android, web and electron platforms.

 ## Installation